outpaddling/Coding-Standards/README.md

 2. Write endian-independent code

-    Use bit operations and masks instead of bit fields.
+    Use bit operations and masks instead of bit fields, so that the code behaves the same way on big and little endian CPUs.
 See https://github.com/outpaddling/Coding-Standards/blob/main/endian.c.

-    If saving numeric data in binary format, use something like the C bswap() functions in endian.h as needed.
+    If saving numeric data in binary format, choose an endianness for the file contents and use functions like htole32() [host to little-endian 32-bit] in endian.h as needed.
+These functions are not POSIX standardized as of 2023, but they are common and mostly portable.

     ```
     #include <endian.h>

-    #if BYTE_ORDER == BIG_ENDIAN
-	bswap(num)
-    #endif
+    uint32_t    saved_bits, int_value;

+    ...

+    // Make sure value is written in little-endian format
+    saved_bits = htole32(int_value);
+    fwrite(&saved_bits, sizeof(saved_bits), 1, stream);
     ```

 3. If there is a good reason to write hardware-specific code (e.g. to